 Note that the parameters are first kf, then tp in radian.

 The local coordinate system of the plane of the fibers is defined by the directions given in mat_axis.
 If mat_axis is defined for element n in the ElementData section, the corresponding directions will be used, otherwise the directions specified in mat_axis in the Material section will be taken.

+Surface Section

+The Surface section allows users to define surfaces.
+These surfaces can then later be used to define the boundary conditions and contact definitions.
+A surface definition is followed by a list of surface elements, following the format described in section 3.6.2.3. .

+<Surface name="named_surface">

+<quad4 id="1">1,2,3,4</quad4>

+<...>

+</Surface>

+The Surface takes one required attribute, namely the name.
+This attribute sets the name of the surface.
+This name will be used later to refer back to this surface.

 NodeSet Section